 Baked Apples Ingredients

-• apples- chose apples with a softer consistancy
+• Apples- choose apples with a softer consistency

 The Best Apples for Baked Apples!

 There are so many apple varieties available these days!
-Good baking apples work good here.
-You want the apple to break down a bit.
+Good baking apples work well here.
+You want the apple to get soft and break down a bit.

 • Honey crisp